codeface-io/SwiftObserver/readme.md

 ## <a id="memory"></a>2.
 Memory Management

-> Memory management with SwiftObserver is meaningful and easy.
-We never deal with contrived constructs like "Disposable" or "DisposeBag".

-To avoid leaks, stop observations before their observer or observable die.
-One way to do that is to stop each observation when it's not needed anymore:
+To avoid abandoning observations, you should stop them before their observer or observable die.
+One way to do that is to stop each observation when it's no longer needed:

 ~~~swift
 dog.stopObserving(sky)